eperlada/RiotResponsesBot/README.md

 * [Setup](#setup)

 ## General info
-This Reddit bot scans the VALORANT subreddit for comments from Riot Games employees.
-These comments are organized in tables and posted in submissions on the RiotResponses subreddit.
+RiotResponses scans the VALORANT subreddit for comments from Riot Games employees.
+These comments are organized in tables and posted in submissions on the RiotResponses subreddit at https://www.reddit.com/r/RiotResponses/.
-Additional Riot comments from the same VALORANT submission are added to the same RiotResponses submission.
+Additional Riot comments from the same /r/VALORANT submission are added to the same /r/RiotResponses submission.

 ## Technologies
 Project is created with: